 Following Rev. Evans’ retirement, Rev. Moses L. Jackson, Jr. served as Minister-In-Charge and Supply Pastor; he was elected Pastor of Beulah on November 3, 1961.
 Dr. Jackson served as Pastor of Beulah for thirty-eight years (1961–1999).
-During his ministry, the membership grew significantly and several parcels of land were purchased.
+During his ministry, the membership/fellowship grew significantly.
+In alliance with his vision for Beulah, several parcels of land were purchased.
 The groundbreaking services for the present edifice were held March 5, 1966; and the cornerstone was laid November 6, 1966.
 The Dedication Services were held on April 16, 1967 and the mortgage was burned on October 3, 1976.
 Dr. Jackson’s vision of Beulah – serving the whole community – led to the purchase of additional land; the purchase of a three story building on Dix Street, NE; and the completion of a parking lot.
 The groundbreaking service for the multi-purpose building was held April 1998 and the construction began.
+Just as King David did not complete the temple, and King Solomon, David’s successor completed it.
+The multi-purpose building was not completed under Dr. Jackson’s administration.
+It was completed in 2004 under his successor, Dr. Turner.
 Dr. Jackson retired from Beulah as Pastor in August 1999, and was Pastor Emeritus until his death in January 2002.

 Further, Dr. Turner follows the same philosophy of the previous pastors – serving the whole community.
-Under his leadership, the Church has established a GED Center; a computer center; and a mentoring program.
+Under his divine leadership, the Church has established a GED Center; a computer center; and a mentoring program.
 Beulah has become a vital partner in the redevelopment of the Deanwood Heights community, by establishing mutual beneficial relationships with the Mayor, City Council, and neighboring pastors, churches, and community development corporations.
 The Church has also purchased several properties on Dix Street and on 59th Street for future expansion in line with the Church’s mission.
 In 2011, Beulah had the groundbreaking for a 63 unit townhouse development called "Eden Place at Beulah Crossing."
-The unit models for the development are named after the former pastor of Beulah.
-In 2012, the Church started predevelopment for a 39 unit apartment building called "Eastbrooke at Beulah Crossing."
+The unit models for the development are named after the former pastors of Beulah.
+In 2015, Beulah participated in the groundbreaking of a 39 unit apartment building called "Eastbrooke at Beulah Crossing."

-Copyright © Beulah Baptist Church.
+© 2018 Beulah Baptist Church.
 All rights reserved.